 Adoption leave in the public service

-You are a public official and you adopt one or more children?
+Are you a public official and adopting one or more children?
 You are entitled to adoption leave.
-We present the rules regarding this leave, depending on whether you are a civil servant or a contractor.
+We present you the rules concerning this leave, depending on whether you are a civil servant or a contractor.

 Public servant